teralove/no-directional-skills/README.md

 ## How to install

-1. Move the two folders "gkm" and "EventEmitter2" from dependencies.zip into "tera-proxy/node_modules".
+1. Unzip dependencies.zip and move the two folders "gkm" and "EventEmitter2" into "tera-proxy/node_modules".
-This is where you will find folders like tera-data, etc...
+This is where you will find folders like tera-data, etc.

-2. Move the folder "no-directional-skills" into "tera-proxy/bin/node_modules".
+2. Move "index.js" and "config.js" into a folder called "no-directional-skills" in "tera-proxy/bin/node_modules".
-This is normally where you put scripts
+This is where you normally put scripts.

 ## Dependencies: